Skip to content

 Core Sequence

-During Phase I of full-time coursework in the program, all URBDP Ph.D. students must complete the required seminar sequence in Advanced Research Design (URBDP 591; 4 credits; Autumn of first year), Planning Theory (URBDP 592; 4 credits; Winter of first year), and Interdisciplinary Urban Research (URBDP 593; 4 credits; Autumn of second year).
+During Phase I of full-time coursework in the program, all URBDP Ph.D. students must complete the required seminar sequence in Advanced Research Design (URBDP 591; 4 credits; Autumn of the first year), Advanced Planning Theory (URBDP 592; 4 credits; Winter of the first year), and Interdisciplinary Urban Research (URBDP 593; 4 credits; Autumn of the second year).
 The purpose of this requirement is to provide a common foundation for students to develop and refine their interdisciplinary research agenda under the broad umbrella of urban planning and policy.

 Course Course Title Quarter Credits